JCVenterInstitute/NSForest/README.md

 ## Versioning

-This is version 3.0 The initial releases were described in the below publications was
+This is version 3.0 The earlier releases were described in the below publications.

 Version 2